Last Updated on

 Much, if any, nutritional value?
 Nah, mate.

 In fact, as veganism becomes more mainstream, it becomes easier and easier (and tastier) to become a junk food vegan.
+And harder and harder to eat that damn broccoli, unless it’s in the form of a vegan mac n cheese n broccoli ready meal from M&S.

 And here’s another thing.
 Some people’s mental health does not allow them to achieve balance.
 Veganism can be used to cover an eating disorder or other obsessional/control issues.
 If you think this could be something that affects you, concentrate on healing.
+Veganism will wait.

 Don’t let veganism take over your life if it will consume it.